 15-102.
 Parental involvement in the school; definition

-A. The governing board, in consultation with parents, teachers and administrators, shall develop and adopt a policy to promote the involvement of parents and guardians of children enrolled in the schools within the school district, including:
+A. Each school district governing board, in consultation with parents, teachers and administrators, shall develop and adopt a policy to promote the involvement of parents and guardians of children enrolled in the schools within the school district, including:

 1. A plan for parent participation in the schools that is designed to improve parent and teacher cooperation in such areas as homework, attendance and discipline.
 The plan shall provide for the administration of a parent-teacher satisfaction survey.

 2. Procedures by which parents may learn about the course of study for their children and review learning materials, including the source of any supplemental educational materials.

 3. Beginning January 1, 2023, procedures by which parents have access to the school's library collection of available books and materials and parents may receive a list of books and materials borrowed from the library by their children.
 The policy must provide that the following are exempt from the procedures prescribed pursuant to this paragraph: